What Happens to Your Body When You Eat Grapes Every Day

 Melatonin is the body’s primary sleep-regulating hormone.
 Our bodies create it—levels slowly increase during the day and peak at night, cueing the body that bedtime is on the horizon.

-Melatonin is also found naturally in numerous foods and drinks, including tart cherries, eggs, cow's milk, bananas, nuts and grapes, per a 2024 study in Food Chemistry.
+Melatonin is also found naturally in numerous foods and drinks, including tart cherries, eggs, cow's milk, bananas, nuts and grapes.

 • Calories: 104